yesodweb/yesodweb.com-content/blog/2012/11/stable-vetted-hackage.md

 * In other words, we need a level between Hackage and the Haskell Platform.

-I received a lot of very positive feedback, and so I'd like to get things rolling.
-To that end, I've [created a Github repo](https://github.com/snoyberg/stackage) for this project.
+I received a lot of very positive feedback, and have therefore started work on a project to implement this idea.
+This project has the full support of FP Complete, who is sponsoring my time to get this project rolling.
+I'll be writing a more thorough blog post on FP Complete's involvement, but in sum it is our goal to help the community create an even greater level of stability for the Haskell ecosystem, and we believe that this project is one means of doing so.

+The code base I'm working on is available [as a Github repo](https://github.com/snoyberg/stackage).
 (Note: I've called it "Stackage" == Stable Hackage for now, but I don't really like that name at all.
 If someone can come up with a better name, please let me know.)
 The most important file is [Stackage.Config](https://github.com/snoyberg/stackage/blob/master/Stackage/Config.hs), and in particular the `stablePackages` value.
 This is where we would specify which packages should be included in the package set.
 If you look in that file,